Band-filling effect on magnetic anisotropy using a Green's function method: Introduction

-\redbf{Structure of the paper} The present paper is organized in the following way.
-In section~\ref{sec:2} we overview the general formalism of the single-ion anisotropy\cite{ebert.jap1990,schick.1992} with Green's functions and second order perturbation approach\cite{yosida.ptp1965,abate.pr1965,takayama.prb1976,bruno.prb1989,cinal.prb1994}.
+The present paper is organized in the following way.
+In \rsec{sec:2}, we overview the general formalism of the single-ion anisotropy\cite{ebert.jap1990,schick.1992} with Green's functions and second-order perturbation approach\cite{yosida.ptp1965,abate.pr1965,takayama.prb1976,bruno.prb1989,cinal.prb1994,laan.jpcm1998}.
 Analytical modeling and calculational details are discussed.
-In section~\ref{sec:3}, we discuss the scalar-relativistic electronic structure of these systems.
-The bandfilling effect on MAE in Li$_{2}$[(Li$_{1-x}T_{x}$ )N] with $T$=Mn, Fe, Co and Ni are examined within our analytical model and results are compared with first principles DFT calculations.
-The results are summarized in Section \ref{sec:4}.
+In \rsec{sec:3}, we discuss the scalar-relativistic electronic structure of these systems.
+The band-filling effect on MAE in Li$_{2}$[(Li$_{1-x}T_{x}$ )N], with $T$=Mn, Fe, Co, and Ni, is examined within our analytical model and results are compared with first-principles DFT calculations.
+The results are summarized in \rsec{sec:4}.